rusty-bits/octool/README.md

  - the saved file will be checked with `ocvalidate` for any errors

 'V' `Version` - Capital V - change the version of OpenCore that will be checked against and used in the `OUTPUT` EFI
- - if 'V' is used while a resource is highlighted, you can change the version of that specific resource
+ - or, if 'V' is used while a resource is highlighted, you can change the version of that specific resource

 'ctrl-x' `cut` - remove the highlighted field or section from the plist